Skip to content

 The speed_limit contains the posted speed limit, if available, and can be used by mobile navigation applications to display the speed limit and possibly alert the driver when it is exceeded.

-• road density: The road density (the length of drivable roads in kilometers per square kilometer) at each node in the routing graph is estimated during Valhalla data import.
+4. Road density adjustment: The road density (the length of drivable roads in kilometers per square kilometer) at each node in the routing graph is estimated during Valhalla data import.
 The road density is used to determine if a road is in a rural or urban area.
 Roads in urban areas have their speed reduced if there is no maxspeed tag.
 In the future, this method may be replaced with a more accurate measure of rural versus urban regions, but density produces adequate results for now.

 The speed_type attribute defines whether the assigned routing speed is from a speed limit or based on the highway tag.